Looking Glass Studios: LookingGlass Technologies (1992-1996)

 Blue Sky Productions began work on the sequel to Ultima Underworld while Neurath and Lerner spoke about merging their two companies.
-Lerner Research was fresh off the completion of Car & Driver (1992) and had been granted a license to develop EA's next Madden title for the Sega Genesis for which they needed more development support.
+Lerner Research was fresh off the completion of Car & Driver (1992) and had been granted a license to develop EA's next Madden title for the Sega Genesis for which it needed more development support.
 The two decided on a name change in order to differentiate themselves from the game company Blue Sky Software.
-Initially they used the name "Flying Fish Designs" but eventually settled on Looking Glass.
+Initially it used the name "Flying Fish Designs" but eventually settled on Looking Glass.
 The name was chosen both as a reference to the book Through the Looking Glass by Lewis Carroll and to the idea that their game worlds transported people to new worlds.
 They initially considered "Looking Glass Studios" but decided that their specialty was more in technology.

 LookingGlass Technologies Inc. was incorporated on June 29, 1992, with Neurath as president and Ned Lerner as vice president and treasurer.
 John Madden Football '93 (1992) was the first game released by the new studio, with Ultima Underworld II: Labyrinth of Worlds (1993) following.
 Origin became a subsidiary of Electronic Arts in September 1992; EA handled all future publishing arrangements with the studio.

 The experienced development team led by Doug Church developed System Shock (1994), a pioneering combination of first-person shooter mechanics and immersive systems.
 The game was decently successful, but initially released on floppy disk which cut out the voiced dialog in its data entry logs, a novel narrative technique for which the game became known.
 The CD-ROM version utilized voice acting developed by an internal sound team, made up of members from the local band Tribe: Greg LoPiccolo, Eric Brosius, and Terri Brosius – also voice of System Shocks villain SHODAN – who later moved into a game design role.